krawitzzZ/deadjokes/TECHDEBDT.md

 # Todo

+- Move all dependencies with their version to crates where they are used
-- Add logging (ideally with kibana container)
+- Add logs where necessary
 - Add authorization
 - Refactor FsAssets to dump a db snapshot for cli usage into static folder (aka cdn)